Early-Exit Graph Neural Networks: Additional Details on the Experimental Set-Up

 \subsection{Implementation Details}

 The metrics that we use are the \textit{Area Under the Curve} (AUC) for the binary classification experiments, accuracy for \texttt{Roman Empire} and \texttt{Amazon Ratings}, average precision (AP) for \texttt{Peptides-func}, mean-absolute error (MAE) for \texttt{Peptides-struct}, and macro F1-Score (F1) for \texttt{Pascal-VOC}.
 All the experiments concerning EEGNN and SAS-GNN implied that we removed self-loops from the graphs, in order to satisfy the assumptions made in Theorems \ref{theo:stability}, \ref{theo:energy}.
 We always apply $f(\mathbf{X})$ implemented via a one-layer perception with ReLU.
 And in the LRGB, we also use a final decoder MLP to refine the representations of $\mathbf{Z}$, details on the hyperparameter are in the code.
 In the heterophilic graphs, each training lasts 3000 epochs, and the optimizer that we use is Adam \citep{adam}.
 Concerning the quantitative results, we report the mean and standard deviation, which are computed from the metric averaged across 10 runs.
 Each run corresponds to a different split of the nodes used for training, validation, and testing.
 These experiments were run on a single Nvidia GeForce RTX 3090 Ti 24 GB and also a single NVIDIA A100 80GB PCIe.

+The experiments on ECHO, share same optimizers, metrics, and task objectives (except for APGCN which uses an additional loss term).
+There we run an hyperparameter optimization via optuna \cite{optuna} with 32 trials per model, and 1000 epochs per trial.
+The results we present are averaged across 4 weights initialization.

-As concerns the LRGB experiments, we run each configuration for a maximum of 1000 epochs across 4 different weight initialization, using the AdamW optimizer.
+As concerns the LRGB experiments, we run each configuration for a maximum of 1000 epochs across 4 different weights initializations, using the AdamW optimizer.
 We picked the best configuration based on the validation metric.
 These experiments were run on a single NVIDIA A100 80GB PCIe.

 As concerns with the experiments on the TUDatasets for short-range graph classification (see Table \ref{tab:results_tudataset}) and homophilic node classification (see Section \ref{sec:extended_homophily}), we also used a single NVIDIA A100 80GB PCIe.
 All the data was taken mostly from the PyTorch Geometric library \citep{pytorchgeometric}, and other open-source sources.
 We always refer to their provenance in the code when using them.